Step 1. Check the Validity of Your Passport

 Step 3.
 Collect any Supporting Documentation

-Only a passport, DS-160 confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background, and the forms listed in Step 2 are required for the visa interview.
+Only a passport, DS-160 confirmation page, a 2 x 2 inch color photo not older than 6 months – with a light or white background, the forms listed in Step 2, and the visa fee in USD cash are required for the visa interview.
 Additional documents may be requested to establish if you are qualified.
 For example, additional requested documents may include evidence of:

 - The purpose of your trip;